staffoffrost/lbdate/README.md

 - UMD bundles\* are included in 'node_modules\lbdate\bundles'.
 - IE11\*\* support.

-_\* Both ES5 and ES2015 UMD bundles are included and both have minified and non minified versions.
-In all bundles the global would be **lbDate**._
+_\* Both ES5 and ES2015 UMD bundles are included and both have minified and non-minified versions.
+In all bundles the global would be `lbDate`._

 _\*\* Please try to convince your managers to drop IE support._